Music of Grand Theft Auto V: Radio station music

+Additionally, PC users will get exclusive customizable radio station Self Radio, where users are allowed to include their favorite tunes into the game.

 Soundtracks

 The Music of Grand Theft Auto V

 The Music of Grand Theft Auto V was released digitally on 24 September 2013, in three volumes, including an original score composed for the game in addition to selections from songs that were licensed for the in-game radio.
 The retail version of the soundtrack was released on 9 December 2014, for CD and vinyl through Mass Appeal Records.